YOUR DATA

 Are you looking to correct some personal information associated with your account—like your name, address, email, or phone number?
 Most changes are easy to make by logging in to your T-Mobile account with the app on your phone or desktop.
 Just go to your profile and select the type of correction you want to make.

-If you’re unable to correct your personal information through your account profile, you can call Customer Care, visit a store, or submit a personal data request.
-Visit our resource page filled with easy ways to correct your personal information.
+If you’re unable to correct your personal information through your account profile, you can call Customer Care or visit a store.
+Visit our correction resource page filled with easy ways to correct your personal information.

 After you submit a request